 Then came the pledge, by David Sullivan I might add, of taking West Ham into the Champions League with their ‘seven-year plan’, which would involve spending ‘lots of money’ and also moving West Ham from Upton Park to the Olympic Stadium.
 Sullivan also, you may recall, pledged his support for our then manager Gianfranco Zola by telling the media: ‘We appointed four managers and parted company with two at Birmingham in 16 years.
 We believe in our managers and give them the time and support they need.’

-Move forward 10 years, and we remind David Gold of the promises made, pointing out while they only had four managers during their 16 years at Birmingham, they’ve had six in 10 years at West Ham.
+Move forward 10 years, and I’m sat across David Gold in his office at Ann Summer’s HQ on the outskirts of Croydon reminding him of the promises made.
+I pointed out while they only had four managers during their 16 years at Birmingham, they’ve had six in 10 years at West Ham.

-When asked if he could travel back in time what advice would he give the 2010 David Gold, he replied: ‘The first thing I’d say is: “Are you sure?”
+My first question for Mr Gold: If he could travel back in time today and give some words of advice to the 2010 David Gold, what would he say?
+‘The first thing I’d say is: “Are you sure?”
 Not in a million years would I have touched West Ham had it not been for the fact I was a West Ham fan

 ‘Slowly but surely we got to the bottom of things, we cleared out a lot of the deadwood and Karren Brady was relentless in getting us back on our feet – but then we got relegated, which set us back.’